knrt10/gRPC-cache/readme.md

 ## Usage

-You can run server in 2 ways
+You can run server in 2 ways either using local setup or docker.

 ### Local